Valkora/TMPS/README.md

 - Composite and Adapter Patterns are in composite.ts file in "Structural & Behavioral Patterns" folder TBU
-- Decorator Pattern is in decorator.ts filre
+- Decorator and Facade Patterns are in decorator.ts file
 - Strategy Pattern is in strategy.ts

 ### **Composite Pattern**